-Electron paramagnetic resonance study of ErSc2NC80
+Electron paramagnetic resonance investigation of purified catalyst-free single-walled carbon nanotubes

 Authors: